Azure/azure-sdk-for-java/sdk/cognitiveservices/ms-azure-cs-inkrecognizer/README.md

 ## Next steps

-You can refer the Javadocs for this project to view the different ways you can use this sdk.
+Please refer to the code to view the different ways you can use this sdk.

-## Notes

-* You can obtain a local version of this sdk library by building this project by running 'gradlew build' at the root of the project in terminal.
-This will place the .aar library in the folder 'inkrecognizer/build/outputs/aar'.
-* You can obtain the javadocs for this project by running 'gradlew javadoc' at the root of the project in the terminal.
-This will create a javadocs folder at the root of the project.

 ## Contributing